cityTesting/citytesting.github.io/_posts/2022-07-11-create-kafka-consumer-test-kafka-producer.md

 categories: [kafka, java]
 ---

-When working with Kafka it is very convenient to prove that we are producing the message correctly, if we are the producer.
-That is why we are going to show how to do this with Java.
-For this we are going to create a producer which will consume a message of the topic "topic_name".
+When working with Kafka, it is very convenient to verify that we are producing the message correctly if we are the producer.
+One way to do this is to validate/assert that the message has successfully landed in a topic.

+In Java, you can create a producer which will consume a message of the topic "topic_name" and then validate that it has been successfully produced.
+You can see an example of how to do this in the following code.

 {% highlight java %}import org.springframework.kafka.core.ConsumerFactory;
 import org.springframework.kafka.core.DefaultKafkaConsumerFactory;